 iHUG and eHUG are working to convince Apple to revive and rejuvenate HyperCard, including Carbonizing it for Mac OS X. At one time, Apple planned to ramp HyperCard to version 3.0.
 Those plans have stalled, however, as the company says doing so would require moving resources and people away from currently successful development strategies in order to set up a full team with all its complementary support structures.

 The five-day Apple Expo kicks off in Paris, France on September 10, and concludes on September 14.
 The event happens at Paris Expo, Porte de Versailles, Hall 4.
-Attendees can
+Attendees can register online.

 “This is going to be an event that cannot be ignored by Apple,” Schonewille said.
 “The only possible conclusion to be drawn by Apple is that a very important market in Europe is being forgotten here, and a new HyperCard 3.0 for Mac OS X has to be released to allow all HyperCard users to make their decision to migrate to Apple’s new operating system.
 This translates into more sales of Apple branded hardware and software.”